 But the two questions you want answered: no, it isn’t overly sweet; and yes, the matcha is strong enough to pass in my books.
 Woot!

 It’s only a soft launch, but Juan has the potential to be a local favourite – and I’m not even a Redfern local.
 The flavours and textures of the don were so well-balanced, so in sync, that I really did think I could eat them for days without getting sick.
 Given the amount of rice I did eat during this visit, that did feel like the case.

-The booking process (email only – no phone calls, social media DMs or online booking engine) is extremely inefficient.
+(email only – no phone calls, social media DMs or online booking engine) is extremely inefficient is now better than it used to be, with a standard The Fork widget allowing for online reservations (phoning is is still doable).
 Anna is moving the process over to Dimmi, but until then, lengthy waits to replies will be likely.

 - A beautiful space…

 - …that is only surpassed by the beautiful food

 Teething issues: other people got orders delivered before us, despite ordering first Teething issues: the food takes close to half an hour to arrive Prospective diners have only a single, highly inefficient reservation option

 - Occasional busy periods will result in slower service

 - Will Sydneysiders and their short attention spans welcome Juan as an institution or a fling?

 I have a new scoring system!
 Read all about it here.